 Be consistent with meetings.
 Always try to be as consistent as possible with your project meeting schedule.
 Regularly cancelled meetings send the wrong message to your attendees.
 It tells them that you are disorganized and that your meetings aren’t that important.
 Regular attendance will dwindle and so will customer interaction, participation, and – likely – confidence.

 Involve them in key decisions.
 I like to involve the customer in all key decisions.
 Not necessarily the decision itself – unless their input and involvement is critical.
 We don’t want to appear weak, needy, or not in control to our customers, however, we should definitely inform them– especially when making critical decisions that will affect the customer and the project.
 The customer will hear about these moves and decisions – it’s best that they hear about them from the project manager.

 Summary and call for response

 The bottom line is this… we need our project customer to be fully engaged.
-Without that ongoing customer engagement, the project suffers, the end product design may suffer which can be catastrophic, and failure is the likely outcome.
+Without that ongoing customer interaction, the project suffers, the end product design may suffer which can be catastrophic, and failure is the likely outcome.
 Therefore, we must work pro-actively with some customers to ensure they remain engaged and available throughout the project – and work on creative ways to keep them actively contributing to the project on a daily or weekly basis.

 How about our readers?
 What issues have you experienced in keeping your project customers engaged on projects and product design efforts when their jobs may be pulling them in ten different ways?
 What strategies have you employed to keep them involved or to make themselves available to you when you need them?